-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Town of Indian Trail, North Carolina, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements, and have issued our report thereon dated October 28, 2019.
-Our report includes a reference to other auditors who audited the financial statements.
-This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported separately by those auditors.
-The financial statements of Town of Indian Trail ABC Board were not audited in accordance with Government Auditing Standards.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Town of Indian Trail, North Carolina, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements, and have issued our report thereon dated November 3, 2020.
+Our report includes a reference to other auditors who audited the financial statements of Town of Indian Trail Alcoholic Beverage Control Board, as described in our report on Town of Indian Trail's financial reporting or compliance and other matters that are reported separately by those auditors.
+The financial statements of Town of Indian Trail Alcoholic Beverage Control Board were not audited in accordance with Government Auditing Standards.